RenneLab/hybkit/README.rst

 | Welcome to *hybkit*, a toolkit for analysis of hyb-format chimeric
   (hybrid) RNA sequence data defined with the Hyb software package by |Travis2014|_.
-  This genomic data-type is generated from RNA proximitiy-ligation and ribonomics techniques such as Crosslinking, Ligation, and Sequencing of Hybrids (CLASH; |Helwak2013|_), Quick CLASH (qCLASH; |Gay2018|_).
+  This genomic data-type is generated from RNA proximity-ligation and ribonomics techniques such as Crosslinking, Ligation, and Sequencing of Hybrids (CLASH; |Helwak2013|_), Quick CLASH (qCLASH; |Gay2018|_).
 | This software is available via Github, at http://www.github.com/RenneLab/hybkit .